loophp/nix-php-composer-builder/README.md

 ## Extra (work in progress)

-This flake also provides a `buildPhpFromComposer` function that will create a the propoer PHP environment from an existing `composer.json` file, and make sure that the extensions defined in the `composer.json` file are properly installed.
+This flake provides a `buildPhpFromComposer` function, which is designed to generate an adequate PHP environment from an existing `composer.json` file.
+It ensures that the extensions specified within the `composer.json` file are correctly installed.

 Instead of doing: